 Is ceramic coating safer than Teflon?

-In normal home cooking conditions, both are safe.
-Modern Teflon (PTFE) has been PFOA-free since 2013.
+In normal home cooking conditions, both are safe according to the FDA, which has authorized PTFE for food contact applications since the 1960s.
+Modern Teflon (PTFE) has been PFOA-free since 2015 under the EPA's PFOA Stewardship Program.
 It only releases fumes above 500 degrees Fahrenheit, which requires leaving an empty pan on high heat for several minutes.
 Ceramic coatings contain no PTFE or PFOA and use a mineral-based sol-gel process.
 Neither poses a meaningful health risk when used at normal cooking temperatures with basic care.
+The piece on whether ceramic cookware is actually safe covers the ceramic side in more detail, including what happens when the coating wears off.

 How long does a ceramic non-stick pan last?